 No picture in PLAY mode, or the VCR plays tapes at the wrong speed

 This usually indicates a problem in the capstan servo circuits.
 The VCR can't determine the correct playback speed.
 Sometimes you'll see a picture in the FF scan mode, but it will disappear in the PLAY mode.
 This is a problem with the servo circuits and requires professional servicing.

 What are Drum Hours?
 How do I measure video head wear?

 Many professional VCRs have a menu that shows "Drum Hours" This is usually accessed through the set-up menu, and is a measurement of how long the video heads have been spinning.
 It's more a record of the time the VCR has been in service, rather than a measurement of head wear.
 Service manuals often use the "hours in use" (or drum hours) as a rough suggestion for when the video heads should be replaced.

 The best way to determine video head condition on any VCR is by measuring video head protrusion and looking at test results on a waveform monitor.
 You need a special Video Head Protrusion Tool, it measures how far the video head tips protrude from the video head drum.

-When a VCR is in for service at TGrant Photo, we can provide you with video head protrusion measurements.
-For example, a Panasonic AG-1980, when new, will have head protrusion of about 41-45 microns.
-Good used heads are about 28-37 microns.
-The picture starts to suffer when the heads fall below 25 micron protrusion.
-You'll see it first as a falloff in high frequency picture details when playing back a multi-burst test tape (a tape containing various pre-recorded video frequencies) It's more obvious when watching the results on a waveform monitor.
+When a video head is badly worn, it's first noticeable as a falloff in high frequency picture details when playing back a multi-burst test tape (a tape containing various pre-recorded video frequencies).
+However, worn heads are even more obvious when watching the results on a video waveform monitor.
 Bad Hi-Fi sound may also be an indication of a worn video head.

 Note: The above content is copyright TGPSales & TGrant Photo.
 Copying or use on another website is prohibited